 - If the gallstone blocks the common bile duct, jaundice (a yellowing of the skin) can occur.

 - Gallstones do not go away on their own.
-Some can be temporarily managed with drugs or by making dietary adjustments, such as reducing fat intake.
+Some can be temporarily managed by making dietary adjustments, such as reducing fat intake.
 This treatment has a low, short-term success rate.
 Symptoms will eventually continue unless the gallbladder is removed.
+Treatments to break up or dissolve gallstones are largely unsuccessful.

 - Surgical removal of the gallbladder is the time honored and safest treatment of gallbladder disease.